Azure/azure-openapi-validator/CONTRIBUTING.md

 Please refer to https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets firstly. and follow below steps to add a rule for azure rest api specs.

-- add a rule config to the proper ruleset configuaration in packages\rulesets\src\spectral.
+- add a rule config to the proper ruleset configuration in packages\rulesets\src\spectral.
   Currently we have 3 ruleset configurations:
   1. az-common.ts : for rule that apply to all Azure spec.
   1. az-arm.ts: for rules that only apply to ARM spec.
-  1. az-dataplane.ts: for rules that only apply to dataplane spec.
+  1. az-dataplane.ts: for rules that only apply to data-plane spec.
 - if needed, add a custom function in 'packages\rulesets\src\spectral\functions'

 - add a test case, usually every rule should have one test, the corresponding testing files is in 'packages\rulesets\src\spectral\test'